-Tracking will allow you to reduce wasted ad spend, gain quality clicks, and therefore improve ROI.
+Tracking will reduce wasted ad spend, gain quality clicks, and improve ROI.

-With the data gathered from tracking, you’ll be able to perform a better test on your campaigns and grow them to get even more conversions.
+With the data gathered from tracking, you can perform a better test on your campaigns and grow them to get even more conversions.

 Don’t Spend Another Dime On PPC If You Don’t Have Layers Of Conversion Tracking In Place

-Once we had our client turn on conversion tracking he was quickly able to see which ads and keywords were a complete waste of money and which ones were bringing him solid leads.
+Once our client turned on conversion tracking, he could quickly see which ads and keywords were a complete waste of money and which were bringing him solid leads.
 He trimmed off the stuff that wasn’t effective and ramped up the stuff that was.
-Within 4 months he closed several deals that have so far brought in over $30,000.
+Within four months, he closed several deals that have brought in over $30,000.

-Without the tracking in place he possibly would have still closed those deals… but his profit on those deals would be far less because of the wasted marketing dollars he was spending before he had tracking in place.
+He possibly would have closed those deals without the tracking in place, but his profit would be far less because of the wasted marketing dollars he was spending before he had tracking in place.

 Tracking is essential… not just a “luxury.”

-There are a lot of factors including time of the year, state of the economy and the geographic location, which can make it difficult to accurately measure the success of your ads if you don’t use the proper tracking techniques.
+There are a lot of factors, including time of the year, the state of the economy, and geographic location, which can make it difficult to accurately measure the success of your ads if you don’t use the proper tracking techniques.